 This website – Iodine.com – gives you a chance to search for your medication and learn what to avoid or how it may interact with other medications.

-Learn about how some medicines can affect your fertility at this website.
+Learn about how some medicines can affect your fertility at this Parents.org website.

 Learn how to keep your family and community safe by properly disposing of unused medications.

-Thinking to become pregnant?
-Even more important to know what you’re taking – some medications could cause harm to a developing baby; check with your health provider about what medications are unsafe if you are pregnant or trying to become pregnant.
+Thinking of becoming pregnant or open to pregnancy?
+It is even more important to know what you’re taking – some medications could cause harm to a developing fetus; check with your health provider about what medications are unsafe if you are pregnant or trying to become pregnant.
 If they don’t know, press them to find out!
 Treating for Two: Medication Information about what medications could harm a baby.
 You can also call Mother-to-Baby or visit their website for counseling and support.